Kumari (1952 film): Cast

-Hundreds of circus gypsy's playedmale and female actors.
+Hundreds of circus gypsies playedmale and female actors.

 Production

 The film was produced and directed by R. Padmanaban.
 Ku.
 Sa.
 Krishnamurthi and S. M. Santhanam wrote the story and dialogues.

 Cinematography was done by D. Marconi while V. P. Nataraja Mudaliyar handled the editing.
 Choreography was done by Sohanlal and Still photography was done by R. N. Nagaraja Rao.
 The film was also made in Telugu with the title Rajeshwari.

 Soundtrack

-The music was composed by K. V. Mahadevan and lyrics were by M. P. Sivam, T. K. Sundara Vathiyar and Ku.
-Sa.
-Krishnamoorthi.
+The music was composed by K. V. Mahadevan.
 There were also gypsy dances choreographed by Sohanlal.
-One song rendered by Jikki off-screen, ‘Laalalee laallee…..' picturised on Madhuri Devi, became popular.
+One song rendered by Jikki off-screen, 'Laalalee laallee…..' picturised on Madhuri Devi, became popular.

 Release

 Kumari was released on 11 April 1952, and did not do well commercially.